lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 ### Cognitive load is higher on everyone

-It can be tiring and time consuming for the active instructor to monitor the chat, non-verbal feedback from participants and shared documents while they are presenting.
+It can be tiring and time-consuming for the active instructor to monitor the chat, non-verbal feedback from participants, and shared documents while presenting.
 Having an event facilitator frees up the instructor to instruct and the helpers to focus on helping.

-Participants have watch what the instructor is doing in one window, type and replicate commands in another, follow chat and shared document for any shared code snippets while trying to hear what is being said over background noises and often low quality Internet connection.
+Participants have to watch what the instructor is doing in one window, type and replicate commands in another, monitor the chat conversation and shared document for any shared code snippets, all the while trying to follow what is being said over background noises and often low-quality Internet connection.

 ### Technical concerns are larger